Contents

-The emerging speciality of nephrology had passed through the initial optimism of the 1960s when it became clear that chronic dialysis was challenging but possible.
+The emerging speciality of nephrology had passed through the initial pioneering of the 1960s when it became clear that chronic dialysis was challenging but possible.
 The Department of Health accepted the recommendation of its working group chaired by Hugh de Wardener (established in 1965) to establish a network of twenty dialysis units across the UK, and there was growing optimism.
 But these developments ‘hit the buffers’ for several reasons including the woeful lack of funding in the UK for healthcare in general, and the fatal hepatitis B outbreaks in several renal units from 1966 to 1971 which not only halted progress in the affected units, but cast a much wider pall over prospects for the development of hospital-based haemodialysis (HD).
 The Department of Health honoured the plan for twenty units, but did not support any further expansion.
+Unfortunately the expansion of UK nephrology remained slow even after the impact of the early hepatitis epidemics had receded.

-The situation was undoubtedly unsatisfactory.
 Renal units were restricted almost exclusively to academic centres.
-In 1980 there were still only 40 centres in the whole of the UK offering haemodialysis (both at home and in-centre) staffed by one or more consultant nephrologists, of which 10 were in London (22 in the rest of England, 4 in Scotland, 3 in Wales, 1 in Northern Ireland).
+In 1980 there were still only 40 centres in the whole of the UK offering HD (both at home and in-centre) staffed by one or more consultant nephrologists, of which 10 were in London (22 in the rest of England, 4 in Scotland, 3 in Wales, 1 in Northern Ireland).
 Many of these centres had no satellite HD units, some but not all provided outpatient clinics in smaller hospitals within their catchment area, but there were no in-patient nephrology beds outside the teaching hospitals.
 Thus many patients had very long travel times for outpatient or inpatient nephrology care and for maintenance dialysis.
 There were still fewer than 80 consultant nephrologists in the whole of the UK, with no coordinated plan for expansion of consultant numbers in existing centres, let alone for establishing new centres.
-Nor in many regions were there plans for an effective ‘hub and spoke’ model of kidney care, to provide at least some services nearer peoples’ homes.

 Nephrologists were continually managing their workload at the edge of what was possible.
 Beds were somehow found for referrals even when there were apparently none.
 Renal patients were frequently outlying in other medical wards, and nephrologists were often less than popular with other specialists who regarded them as relentlessly acquisitive of sparse resources and facilities across medical units.